 Data structuring helps define the testing performed at different levels and across different parameters.

-- Audit Trail
+5. Audit Trail

-- Failover/Load Balancing
+6. Failover/Load Balancing

 In the healthcare domain, the stakes are very high.
-This is all the more reason to pay close attention to your QA team and your software testing strategy.
+Not following HIPAA requirements in protecting patient’s sensitive information within your software system can lead to disastrous consequences, from bad press and loss of patient trust to lawsuits and jeopardizing patient health.
+And no one on your team wants to be the reason that the business suffers any HIPAA-related repercussions.This is all the more reason to pay close attention to your QA team and your software testing strategy.
 The end result will be a solid, dependable product, a happy client, and protected patients.

 Still asking yourself, “am I HIPAA compliant?”
 We compiled a full run-down on how to refine your healthcare software testing strategy so that you meet and maintain HIPAA compliance requirements.
 Download the complete HIPAA requirements guide by clicking below!